Ottawa

 Yukon: The Employment Standards Act governs minimum wage rates, overtime pay, and rules related to vacation pay and statutory holidays.

-Employees in Canada are protected from being unfairly dismissed and there are even further protections for those who take certain leaves like maternity, domestic violence, parental, and critical illness.
+Employees in Canada are protected from being unfairly dismissed.
+There are additional protections for those who take certain leaves, including maternity, domestic violence, parental, and critical illness.
 The protection period will depend on the territory in which they are employed.

 In Canada, both federal and provincial laws govern severance and termination of employment.